mdixon4/frenchbook.app/frenchy/README.md

 * `barHeight: 1` - a multiplier of the base bar height.
 If the song is a little long to fit on one page, try reducing this to `0.95`, `0.9`...
 * `barWidth: 1` - a multiplier of the base bar width.
 For example, if you want your page to fit 8.5 bars across, set this to `16/17` (figure it out)
+* `chordSize: 1` - scale all chords across the song.
+If you've significantly shrunk the bars, you might want to also shrink the chord size.

 Other front matter options are being considered.